apache/cloudstack-documentation/source/adminguide/networking/advanced_zone_config.rst

       network offerings, select the one you want to use for this network.

-   -  **Associcated Network**: The L2 or Isolated network this network is associated to.
+   -  **Associated Network**: The L2 or Isolated network this network is associated to.
 This network will use same VLAN as associated network.
       This will be visible if network offering has specifyvlan is false.